 There are several kinds of aggression, and a dog can display a single type or even a combination of aggressive behaviors.
 They are categorized by what prompts the aggressive display, as well as the circumstances and specifics of the body language.
 Some kinds of aggression are perfectly normal and harmless once owners understand the context--a growl during play at a toy, for instance, is not necessarily a danger signal.
-Read these 9 articles that describe puppy behaviors and the causes associated... with various kinds of aggression, and what you can do to prevent or manage potential problems.
+Learn about puppy behaviors and the causes associated with various kinds of... aggression, and what you can do to prevent or manage potential problems.

 It's hard to believe that cute fuzz ball that snuggles in your lap could be anything but a love bug.
 Once Junior Dog reaches adolescence, though, he may decide to challenge other dogs in your household.
 That's part of finding his place in the canine family, but clueless youngsters or older dogs without patience can mean some status-related aggression squabbles.
 Learn the signs and what you can do in this article about status related puppy aggression.

 In homes with children, there can be some natural sibling rivalry that parents must deal with.
-While puppies don't tend to react in quite the same way, you could compare competition for your affection, attention and resources (toys, food) as a sibling rivalry.
-Learn the signs and what you can about sibling rivalry.
+While puppies don't tend to react in quite the same way, you could compare competition for your affection, attention, and resources (toys, food) as a kind of sibling rivalry.
+Learn the signs and what you can about it.

-The new, more accurate term for dominance aggression is Conflict Aggression because puppies and dogs that act this way are anything but dominant.
+The new, more accurate term for dominance aggression is conflict aggression because puppies and dogs that act this way are anything but dominant.
 While many dog owners assume aggressive behavior means the dog is dominant, this is only one of many categories of canine aggression.
 Young dogs that haven't learned how to manage interactions are more likely to display this kind of behavior toward humans, perhaps out of fear--and then when it works, they repeat the behaviors.
 For instance, the... adolescent dog doesn't like having his nails trimmed so he growls and snaps--and the owner backs off, rewarding him for the behavior.
-Learn more about why dominance aggression develops and how you can prevent and manage the problem in this article about puppy dominance aggression.
+Learn more about why dominance aggression develops and how you can prevent and manage the problem.Continue to 5 of 8 below.

 Dogs are territorial creatures, and they want to feel safe in their homes.
 Puppies often react defensively toward strangers who trespass on what they consider their property--such as your house, the yard, or the car.
 While we want our dogs to feel protective of our homes, this can get out of hand if the pup decides to "guard" you from your spouse, for instance.
 It can become a liability issue if protective dogs act aggressively toward neighbors, children, delivery people or others.
 Read... this article to understand what's going on, how to recognize territorial aggression, and what you can do.